 3. Draw attention to a shapely bay window

-Make a feature of dressing a classic bay window idea with a combination of blinds, to accentuate the shape of the bay, and elegant drapes to highlight the height of the room.
+When planning how to dress a bay window, make a feature with a combination of blinds to accentuate the shape of the bay and elegant drapes to highlight the height of the room.

 Choosing a pattern helps to add interest, but keeping the pattern subtle helps to avoid overwhelming the room.
 Loosely matching the colour to the bedding creates a seamless look.